wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 and execute the Chaincode binary awaiting further Blockchain transactions, e.g., invoke or query.

-Build a Base RHEL Docker Image
+Build a Base Ubuntu Docker Image
 ------------------------------

 1. Make sure that your Docker Daemon and Docker Registry are started.